-- Day 2: Amsterdam Sightseeing and At Leisure
+- Day 2: Amsterdam Sightseeing and Free Time

 - Day 3: The Hague – Delft and Rotterdam Excursion

-- Day 4: Amsterdam – Maastricht – Bastogne – Luxembourg (2 Nights)
+- Day 4: Amsterdam – Maastricht – Bastogne – Luxembourg City (2 Nights)

-- Day 5: Luxembourg Sightseeing and At Leisure
+- Day 5: Luxembourg City Sightseeing and Free Time

-- Day 7: Bruges Sightseeing and At Leisure
+- Day 7: Bruges Sightseeing and Free Time

 - Day 8: Bruges – Ghent – Brussels (2 Nights)